 – Click on the image to enlarge or purchase –

-The brick exterior of the church has an unusual inset portico similar to Tudor Hall in nearby Leonardtown and a large palladian window which surmounts the portico.
+Surprisingly allowing for the detailed specifications, the vestry allowed Richard Bolton a free hand in the design of the exterior.
+The brick exterior of the church has an unusual inset portico similar to Tudor Hall in nearby Leonardtown and a large Palladian window which surmounts the portico.
 On either side of the portico is a massive brick tower, each incorporating two large niches intended to hold coats of arms.

 Click here for some more images of historic St. Mary’s County.